“See Friendship”: How is Social Media Changing the Way We Remember Our Past?

 Are shows like “Made in Chelsea” and “The Only Way is Essex” the modern versions of Anthony Trolllope’s works?

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Reality T.V. seems to be a love/hate genre.
-There are those who think that it is completely beneath them and, then the idea of watching rich people fight and argue with each … Continue reading
+There are those who think that it is completely beneath them and, then the idea of watching rich people fight and argue with each other on Semi-scripted sets ignites peoples passions.
+The general consensus about reality T.V. though, seems to be that it is vapid, soul-crushing, and … Continue reading

 A Review of Shalom Auslander’s novel, “Hope: A Tragedy”